by Calculated Risk on 12/23/2019 09:14:00 AM

 From the Chicago Fed: Chicago Fed National Activity Index points to a rebound in economic growth in November

-Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rebounded to +0.43 in June from –0.45 in May.
-Two of the four broad categories of indicators that make up the index increased from May, and three of the four categories made positive contributions to the index in June.
-The index’s three-month moving average, CFNAI-MA3, edged up to +0.16 in June from +0.10 in May.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
+Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.56 in November from –0.76 in October.
+All four broad categories of indicators that make up the index increased from October, and two of the four categories made positive contributions to the index in November.
+The index’s three-month moving average, CFNAI-MA3, moved up to –0.25 in November from –0.35 in October.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.

 Click on graph for larger image.

-This suggests economic activity was above the historical trend in June (using the three-month average).
+This suggests economic activity was below the historical trend in November (using the three-month average).